mindbeam/unbase/DESIGN.md

 We can also model a network partition simply as higher latency.
 For our purposes, there is *no meaningful difference* between fifteen minute outage due to a backhoe, and communication with a node on mars.
+Much like mars explorers carrying their own food and water, so too, must our system go about it's business regionally.

 ## Explicit Causal Graph - A form of strong eventual consistency